Skip to content

 );

-// Third command: can't update while saving
+// Third command: can't update while loading OR saving

 late final updateCommand = Command.createAsyncNoResult<Todo>(